Common Student Code of Conduct

 In exceptional cases where a student wants to be considered for admission or re-admission after an expulsion has been implemented, the student bears the burden to prove the behavior that resulted in the expulsion has been resolved.
 It is within the college’s discretion to admit or deny the student.

-INTERIM SUSPENSION - An immediate action taken by the Vice President of Student Services to ensure the
+INTERIM SUSPENSION - An immediate action taken by the Vice President of Student Affairs to ensure the

 safety and well-being of members of the college community; preservation of college